pingidentity/webinar-pingfed-pingam/README.md

 - **https://openam.webinar.local:8449/openam/XUI/?realm=/webinar&service=WebinarJourney#login**

-Replace **.../webinar** with your realm and **...=WebinarJourney** with another journey.
+Replace **...=WebinarJourney** with another journey.
 Find available journey names in **Makefile** or in the PingAM UI.

-The successful journey ends with a view of the users profile.
+The successful journey ends with a view of the user's profile.

-### Reconfigure PingFederate to invoke a different Journey

-**Note:** This update is only useful in combination with an oauth client

-In PingFederate go to **Authentication - IDP Adapters - PingAMIdpAdapter** and review its configuration.

-Replace **JOURNEY** with **WebinarJourneyOAthPush**.

-The next time a user authenticates, the OAth Push journey will be executed:

-- authenticate using username/ password
-- register device
-- confirm verification code
+### Stopping containers

+Once done with this setup stop it by running the following in the active terminal:

-- signed in
+- `ctrl+c`

-**Note:** The user will be asked to download the ForgeRock Authenticator app for that.
+- `docker compose down`

 ## A few other notes